Hip replacement surgery: a complete guide

 When surgery is needed, Mr Bartlett will offer each patient a highly personalised approach, ensuring that they remain firmly at the centre of the decision-making.
 As many of his patients are young and active, his practice has evolved to use modern bone preserving techniques and minimally invasive surgical approaches.
 Particular interests include the use of 3D computer planned surgery, custom-made prostheses and partial joint replacement surgery.

 Mr Bartlett leads the enhanced recovery program within his NHS hospital and is committed to ensuring that each patient recovers from surgery as quickly, safely and fully as possible.
-He has performed over 2,000 hip and knee procedures and is currently conducting research into the performance of newly introduced hip replacement prostheses.
+He has performed over 2,000 hip procedures and is currently conducting research into the performance of newly introduced hip replacement prostheses.

 View Profile